mgill2/team3-ridewithu-IIT/README.md

 The other .my.cnf is in the scripts directory which is for the slave database.

-In the build drectory, make sure to have database, database-slave, and webserver directories.
-ADD IF NEEDED!
-BEFORE RUNNING ANYTHING
+In the build directory, make sure to have database, database-slave, and webserver directories.
+The script should add these if they do not exist but ADD IF NEEDED!

 If not running local host change the IP in the sed commands in the database and